 Applicant must be 21 years or older and have a minimum of a Bachelor’s degree; Human Services or related field of study is highly preferred but not necessary.
-Two years residential/social service experience is required.
-Training and/or experience beyond the Bachelor’s level in a human services area is desirable.
-Also, this person must be able to effectively lead and inspire others as a supervisor of a team and have good communica¬tion, interpersonal, and writing skills.

 a.
 Establishes the shared values and expectations for cottage staff and students within his or her assigned cottages to create a vision for success and define factors by which culture can be assessed and modified over time.

 b.
 Creates and reinforces a positive and therapeutic culture within specialized treatment areas; demonstrates the ability to work effectively with a variety of personalities and direct them toward a common vision and like-minded approach.

 c.
 Evaluates staff members’ level of commitment and contribution to the positive culture by assessing the degree to which staff demonstrate that they share the mission, vision, and values established for each treatment programs (OASIS, Journey, SMB, etc.).

 d.
 Facilitate the integration of clinical treatment modalities into the milieu and work together within similar treatment disciplines to create consistency between cottages.

 e.
 Meets regularly and work together with other relative Program Managers and treatment team members to create a similar treatment experience for youth among different cottages.